rust-embedded/rust-raspberrypi-OS-tutorials/0D_cache_performance/README.md

 ### mmu.rs

 Therefore, we will map the same physical memory via two different virtual addresses.
-We set up our pagetables such that the virtual address `0x200000` points to the physical DRAM at `0x400000`, and we configure it as `non-cacheable` in the page tables.
+We set up our pagetables such that the virtual address `0x400000` points to the physical DRAM at `0x200000`, and we configure it as `non-cacheable` in the page tables.

-We are still using a `2 MiB` granule, and set up the next block, which starts at virtual `0x400000`, to point at physical `0x400000` (this is an identity mapped block).
+There is also an identity mapped block, which starts at virtual `0x200000` and points at physical `0x200000`.
 This time, the block is configured as cacheable.

 ### benchmark.rs